Raku/rakudoc/README.md

 ## Trying it out with the test-docs

+This is the easiest way to give it a try.

 From inside the repository folder, you can try out `p6doc` using the testdata, be aware that the test-docs obviously only include the minimum, and are primarily designed to test correct POD parsing, so they don't necessarily